 I stepped out into the midday sun, endless prairie in every direction with a strong wind like the Mistral blowing--exactly what I'd come for.
-We were in tinpsila country, and my friend, ethnobotanist, PhD, and firebrand activist Linda Black Elk had been generous enough to let me come along with her family to the secret patch, at the precise moment in the season when the tinpsila were ripe and ready for harvest.
+We were in tinpsila country, and my friend, ethnobotanist, PhD, and firebrand activist Linda Black Elk had been generous enough to let me come along with her family to the secret patch, at the precise moment in the season when the tinpsila are ready for harvest (Mid-June).

 Like a lot of things, timpsila used to be more widespread, and looking online the first year I searched for them I thought I might be able to find some in my home state, I mean, there's lots of prairie in the western portion of Minnesota, right?